MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/domains-commerce.md

 When provisioning an e-Commerce environment, Commerce will generate a URL that will be the working address for the environment.
 This URL is referenced in the e-Commerce site link shown in LCS after the environment is provisioned.
 A Commerce-generated URL is in the format `https://<e-Commerce tenant name>.commerce.dynamics.com`, where the e-Commerce tenant name is the name entered in LCS for the Commerce environment.

 You can use production site host names in a sandbox environment as well.
 This option is ideal when you will be copying a site from a sandbox environment to production.
-Non-production sandbox environment URLs will contain a "-sandbox" suffix reflecting the environment type within the Commerce-generated URL (for example, `https://<e-Commerce tenant name>-sandbox.commerce.dynamics.com`).

 ## Site setup